lukefleed/website/src/data/blog/two-pass-lanczos.md

 description: Implementing a cache-friendly, low-memory two-pass Lanczos algorithm in Rust, focusing on efficient memory access patterns and minimal allocations.
 ---

 The standard Lanczos method for computing matrix functions has a brutal memory requirement: storing an $n \times k$ basis matrix that grows with every iteration.
-For a 500,000-variable problem needing 1,000 iterations, that's ~4 GB just for the basis.
-In this post we will explore one of the most straightforward solutions to this problem: a two-pass variant of the Lanczos algorithm that only requires O(n) memory at the cost of doubling the number of matrix-vector products.
-The surprising part?
-When implemented carefully, the two-pass version isn't just memory-efficient, it can be faster for certain problems.
-In this post we will try to do some algorithm engineering to understand why.
+For a $500.000$-variable problem needing $1000$ iterations, that's roughly 4 GB just for the basis.

+In this post, we will explore one of the most straightforward solutions to this problem: a two-pass variant of the Lanczos algorithm that only requires $O(n)$ memory at the cost of doubling the number of matrix-vector products.
+The surprising part is that when implemented carefully, the two-pass version isn't just memory-efficient—it can be faster for certain problems.
+We will dig into why.

 - All code is available on GitHub: [two-pass-lanczos](https://github.com/lukefleed/two-pass-lanczos)
 - The full technical report with proofs and additional experiments: [report.pdf](/two-pass-lanczos/tex/report.pdf)